 We provide computer resources at NAOJ Astronomy Data Center (ADC) to ALMA users who are stationed in Japan.
 One can run CASA on these machines available for ALMA data analysis.
 You can submit your application form through the web page below.

 Open use of Data Analysis System at ADC Analysis system user application form

 Please note that these resources are open for graduate students and the levels above.
 It's not open to undergraduate students.

 You can access to these machines inside/outside of NAOJ network.

-Please find the details of the system and how to use it on the web at Application for User Services
+Please find the details of the system and how to use it on the web at The Multi-wavelength Data Analysis System (MDAS)

-An updated list of tools with their corresponding instructions and documentation can be found in the following ALMA Science Portal: Documents & Tools.
+An updated list of tools with their corresponding instructions and documentation can be found in the following ALMA Science Portal.